-What is 3d Printing and how to get started?
+What is 3d printing and how to get started?

 You probably have a rough idea of what you intend on using a 3D printer for, but let’s get the obvious out of the way first.
-3D printers are used to make solid 3D objects from a design, originating from a digital file.
+3D printers are used to make solid 3D objects from design, originating from a digital file.
 This is achieved via what is called an additive process.
-Designs are created layer by layer using the chosen print material, and each of these layers are visible as a thin slice, horizontal, built up over a period of time until the object is complete.
+Designs are created layer by layer using the chosen print material, and each of these layers is visible as a thin slice, horizontal, built up over some time until the object is complete.
 We’ll get to it a little later, but because of the way this process is performed, mistakes can be made, are going to be made, and will affect everyone that uses a 3D printer in the comfort of their own home or workshop.
 There are steps you can take to lessen the likelihood of this happening, there are also a few apps out there, all of which we shall cover later on.

 Time to get designing

-I have my 3D model ready, whats next?
+I have my 3D model ready, what’s next?

 When you have created your 3D model, it is time to prepare it to be made 3D printable.

 The process is called slicing, which is essentially the process of dividing a 3D model into hundreds or possibly even thousands of layers, there are many programs out there online that can be used to do this.
 Some of the apps we’ll go over later also cover this.